-While CI launched its Nature Is Speaking campaign just four months ago, nature of course has been speaking for eons.
+While CI launched its Nature Is Speaking campaign in 2014, nature of course has been speaking for eons.
 Every now and then, the message reached the Oval Office — and U.S. presidents listened.

 Sometimes they took small steps, like placing solar panels on the White House roof (Jimmy Carter).
 Other times they felt particularly ambitious and protected over 230 million acres [93 million hectares] of forests and land (Teddy Roosevelt, perhaps the most notable champion for conservation).

 In honor of Presidents Day (celebrated in the U.S. this year on Monday, February 16), here are some other examples of how commanders-in-chief heeded nature’s call: